 - We Will Negotiate with Insurance Companies

 - We know your rights, what your case is worth, and what you deserve after being injured in a pedestrian accident.
-We fight for a fair settlement, but we are always ready to go to court to fight for what you deserve if the insurance company is unwilling to offer an adequate settlement.
+We fight for a fair settlement but are always ready to go to court to fight for what you deserve if the insurance company is unwilling to offer a fair monetary settlement amount.

-Were you injured in a Pedestrian Accident in Massachusetts?: What To Do After an Accident to Help your Case
+Were You Injured in a Pedestrian Crossing in Massachusetts?: What To Do After an Accident to Help your Case

 If you or a loved one were injured, or worse, killed, in any type of pedestrian accident, we are so sorry you and your loved ones are navigating this difficult path.
 We’re here to help.